salilab/imp/modules/rmf/dependency/RMF/doc/Executables.md

 # rmf_slice # {#rmf_slice}

-`rmf_slice` creates a new rmf from frames selected from an existing one.
+`rmf_slice` creates a new %RMF file from frames selected from an existing one.

     Grab frames from an rmf file
     Usage: ./bin/rmf_slice input_rmf output_rmf